 All other amounts received by the Cooperative from its operations in excess of costs and expenses shall, insofar as permitted by law, be (a) used to offset any losses incurred during the current or any prior fiscal year and (b) to the extent not needed for that purpose, allocated to its patrons on a patronage basis.
 Any amount so allocated shall be included as a part of the capital credited to the accounts of patrons, as herein provided.

-The Board of Trustees shall determine the method, basis, priority and order of making retirements through capital credits, from time to time, for all amounts heretofore and hereafter furnished as capital; provided, the Board of Trustees shall have the power to adopt rules providing for the separate retirement of that portion (“power supply or other service or supply portion”) of capital credited to the accounts of patrons which corresponds to capital credited to the account of the Cooperative by an organization furnishing power supply or any other service or supply to the Cooperative.
+The Board of Trustees shall determine the timing method, basis, priority and order of making retirements of capital credits, from time to time, for all amounts heretofore and hereafter furnished as capital; provided, the Board of Trustees shall have the power to adopt rules providing for the separate retirement of that portion (“power supply or other service or supply portion”) of capital credited to the accounts of patrons which corresponds to capital credited to the account of the Cooperative by an organization furnishing power supply or any other service or supply to the Cooperative.
 Such rules shall (a) provide for separate identification on the Cooperative’s books of such portion of capital credited to the Cooperative patrons and (b) provide for appropriate notifications to patrons with respect to such portions of capital credit to their accounts.
-Before retiring and refunding any capital, the Cooperative may deduct from the capital any amounts owed to the Cooperative by the Member, including compounded interest and late payment fees established by the Cooperative’s policies or by the Board.
+Before retiring and refunding any capital, the Cooperative may deduct from the capital any amounts owed to the Cooperative by the patron, together with interest thereon at the Alabama legal rate on judgments in effect when such amount became overdue, compounded annually and late payment fees established by the Cooperative’s policies or by the Board.
 In the event of dissolution or liquidation of the Cooperative, after all outstanding indebtedness of the Cooperative shall have been paid, outstanding capital credits shall be retired without priority on a pro rata basis before any payments are made on account of property rights of members.

 Capital credited to the account of each patron shall be assignable only on the books of the Cooperative pursuant to written instructions from the assignor and only to successors in interest or successors in occupancy in all or part of such patron’s premises served by the Cooperative, unless the Board of Trustees, acting under policies of general application, shall determine otherwise.